-Slave owners panicked over the impending loss of property and began secretly selling their slaves to Americans across the river.
-Rumours began to circulate throughout the community as enslaved family members and friends began to disappear.
+Owners of enslaved men and women panicked over the impending loss of property and began secretly selling them – enslaved mothers, fathers and children to Americans across the river.
+Stories of family loss began to circulate throughout the community as loved ones began to disappear.

-The violent act involving young Chloe Cooley, forced into a boat and taken across the river to be sold, was the catalyst for Simcoe to stand firm in his decision to pass the anti-slavery legislation.
+In March 1793 the violent act of forcing young Chloe Cooley, screaming and resisting, into a boat and taken across the river to be sold was the catalyst for Simcoe and John White to stand firm in their decision to pass the anti-slavery legislation.

-Influential leaders refused to free their slaves.
-They continued to will the slaves and their slave’s children to their heirs.
+Influential leaders refused to free them and continued to will not only their enslaved but their children to their heirs as well.

-The legislation did not free slaves or immediately abolish the sale or purchase of those in bondage.
-Advertisements in Niagara newspapers posted by owners who sought to track down and capture fugitive slaves within the province were still common.
-Slaves were still bought and sold.
+The legislation did not free or immediately abolish the sale or purchase of those in bondage.
+Advertisements in Niagara newspapers posted by owners who sought to track down and capture their “property” within the province were still common.
+Men, women and children were still bought and sold.

-What changed was that it was now illegal for anyone coming into Upper Canada from the U.S. to import their slaves or enslave others after arrival.
+What changed was that it was now illegal for anyone coming into Upper Canada from the U.S. to import enslaved people or enslave others after arrival.
 Any child born to a mother who was enslaved would have their birth officially recorded but would not be freed until the age of 25.
-Some owners freed their slaves only to rehire them as indentured servants, carrying debts they could never pay off during their lifetime.
+Some owners freed those they had enslaved only to rehire them as indentured servants, carrying debts they could never pay off during their lifetime.
 The act now placed a limit of nine years on indentured service.